MaximeJabarian/OpenSource_LLM_APP_Ollama/README.md

 - Streamlit
 - Ollama

-Running the app on macOS requires:
+If running the app on macOS requires:
 - llama-index-llms-ollama

 ### Setup